-At Highpoint Health, we keep abreast of new technology so that we can offer our family, friends and neighbors the latest in healthcare advances.
+At St. Elizabeth Healthcare, we keep abreast of new technology so that we can offer our family, friends and neighbors the latest in healthcare advances.

 4D MRI of the Breast | Bone Densitometry | CT Cardiac Calcium Scoring

 Mammography | Digital Radiology | Interventional Radiology/Cath Lab